xayanide/rbxmoduleloader/README.md

 - Allows for both global (`shared`) and local (`ModuleContainer`) module storage, depending on whether the module should be available globally or locally.

-- Allows only loading module scripts from specific Instance's descendants.
+- Allows only loading module scripts from specific Instances' descendants.

-- Uses `xpcall` and `pcall` for safe module requiring, prevents the module loader from failing, with error handling that logs any failures to load modules.
+- Uses `xpcall` and `pcall` for safe module requiring to prevent the module loader from failing, with error handling that logs any failures to load modules.

-- Supports loading `ObjectValue` instances that point to `ModuleScript` instances.
+- Supports loading modules from `ObjectValue` instances that point to `ModuleScript` instances.

 ## Prerequisites